RockGen Energy Center: Operation

 The facility began operation May 2001.
 In February 2003, there was a fire that placed one of the turbines temporarily out of service.
 The fire was caused by a high pressure air line breaking loose and catching insulation on fire.
 It was extinguished by plant workers with a hand-held extinguisher and local emergency crews responded without lights or sirens.

+In 2021, Dairyland Power Cooperative announced its intention to acquire RockGen Energy Center.
+The acquisition was finalized in Dec.
+2021.

 Chapter 11

 Starting in 2006, the continued operation of the facility was in doubt due to the Chapter 11 filing by parent company Calpine.
 CIT Group, one of Calpine's creditors, took control of the facility and considered closing it in 2007, but it remained operational through the peak generating season.
-Natural gas prices greatly increased after the facility was constructed affecting its profitability.